deceasedvector/portfolio/docs/writing-samples/xml-reference.md

 This reference details the various Range Types used in a Commission Plan Template.

-At the beginning of a Commission Plan, you must always have a `<ComPeriod>` with the template's details.
+At the beginning of a Commission Plan, you must always have a `<ComPeriod>` with the template details.
 Within that, you have a single `<VolumeRange>` that serves as the Commission Plan's default date range.

 Use Volume Ranges to set separate date ranges to count volume.
 Each Volume Range has a `Name` attribute, set as anything you want.